Do you have enough business acumen to be a franchisee?

 by Matthew Levington (Founder) Dec 14 2017

-It's a question that comes up time and again: how do I know if I have enough business savvy to run a franchise?
+It's a question that comes up time and again: how do I know if I have enough business acumen to run a franchise?
 And it's a pertinent question.
 As a franchisee you will be supported by a head office that knows its business inside out.
 You will be trained in the optimum methods to make a success of your venture.
 And you will build relationships with other franchisees who can offer the kind of peer support and first hand experience that really makes a difference.
 But what about you?
 How do you know if you're bringing enough commercial kudos to the table?

 I always say to potential franchisees that having a strong desire to run your own business over a long period of time is as good starting point as any.
 Some people just know that they are not cut out to be employees forever and that their ultimate aim is to be their own boss.